LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Look for the Mono downloads link.
 You want to get the latest
    *stable* version of Mono for Windows.
-For this class, you need version 2.10 or later.
+For this class, you need version 2.10 or later, preferably 3.2.3 or later.

 #.
-You may see a link to download *Runtime* or *SDK*.
-Make sure you select SDK.
+Choose the link: Mono for Windows, Gtk#, and XSP, and download the
+   installation package

 #.
-For Windows, there is only one option to download the SDK.
 It is a
    self-extracting executable, so you will need to double click it to install.
 For Windows 7 users, you may need to check your taskbar to see whether the installer is being held up by Microsoft's enhanced